 It also gives you key insights into what exactly caused the downturn and what you can do to reprimand the situation.
 If most of your customers share the same concerns, then you've successfully pinpointed how to change things in order to improve your reputation.

 Here are the best sources for customer feedback:

 Mine your customer support inbox

 Often, a good first place to check is your customer support inbox.
 If you’ve received an influx of messages from disgruntled customers (or ex-customers), that’s a red flag.
-If this happens, have your support team go through the comments and save them in a document or spreadsheet - look for common traits and rank them.
+If this happens, have your support team go through the comments and save them in a document or spreadsheet.
+Organize them by common traits and rank them.
 Make sure to actually respond to your customers too.
 In the midst of a fiasco, the last thing you want to do is dodge customer concerns.
 Remember that communication is key here.